LendBook/lendbook-docs/docs/how-it-works/rules.md

         However if Carol wants to borrow ETH from Pool~2200~ , Bob's collateral cannot be borrowed by Carol.

+* **Interest rates are shared between all the lenders of a pool.**

+    TBD

 * **When part or all assets in a pool of orders are taken, positions borrowing from the pool are automatically closed out.**

-    TBD
+    If the market price reaches the limit price of the pool, takers can trade part or all assets in that pool.
+The first trade automatically liquidates all the borrowing positions from the pool.
+Limit orders that have been borrowed are filled thanks to the collateral they receive from the borrowers.
     !!! note "Example"
+        Alice’s buy order is borrowed by Bob.
+Imagine market price reaches the limit price of Pool~2000~, a taker trades part of the assets, and so Bob’s position is closed out.
+Alice’s buy order is filled and the collateral is transfered to Alice.

-        When market price reaches the limit price of pool 2000, Alice’s buy order is taken at 2000, Bob’s position is closed out.
-The collateral is transfered to Alice.
+        When market price reaches the limit price of Pool~2000~, a taker can trade part of the assets in this pool, Bob’s position is closed out.
+Bob's collateral is transfered to Alice.

 * **Liquidated borrowers pay a small liquidation fee to lenders (1 or 2%).**